 UPDATE: Salmonella outbreak continues, BC SPCA asks public to remove bird feeders until warmer weather in April-May.

-Wildlife rehabilitation centres in the Lower Mainland are seeing another increase in pine siskins admitted due to Salmonella – most of them admitted in the last week.
-Wild ARC in Victoria continues to admit smaller numbers of pine siskins, as well as a few finches with conjunctivitis – another illness commonly spread by gatherings at bird feeders.
+Wildlife rehabilitation centres in the Lower Mainland saw an increase in pine siskins admitted due to Salmonella in February and March.
+Wild ARC in Victoria also continues to admit smaller numbers of pine siskins, as well as a few finches with conjunctivitis – another illness commonly spread by gatherings at bird feeders.
 Reports of sick birds have also been received from the interior, including between Penticton and Vernon, and as far east as Cranbrook.

-The BC SPCA is asking the public to keep their bird feeders down until April-May to help stop the spread of this deadly outbreak.
+The BC SPCA is asking the public to keep their bird feeders down until at least late April or May to help stop the spread of this deadly outbreak.
 The BC SPCA also recommends only providing bird feeders in winter between October and March.
 In the spring and summer months, there is lots of natural food for birds.